Couchbase User RBAC

 CouchbaseGroup resource can be added, removed, or changed.

 Users only need to be bound once, and will automatically inherit any future changes to the roles in the group.

 By default, bucket roles provide a user with access to all buckets.
-The name of a bucket can be added to a bucket role to explicitly define which bucket the role should be applied to.
+Buckets resources can be specified under the buckets property of each role, This will add a role for each bucket specified.
 The following example demonstrates how to restrict data writing to the default bucket, while allowing the user to read from any bucket.

-apiVersion: couchbase.com/v2 kind: CouchbaseGroup metadata: name: data_role spec: roles: - name: data_reader - name: data_writer bucket: default
+apiVersion: couchbase.com/v2 kind: CouchbaseGroup metadata: name: datarole spec: roles: - name: data_reader - name: data_writer buckets: name: default kind: CouchbaseBucket